BreizhHardware/ntfy_alerts/README.md

 ## Contribution

-If you want to contribut, feel free to open a pull request (CONTRIBUTION.md comming soon)!
+If you want to contribut, feel free to open a pull request, but first read the [contribution guide](CONTRIBUTION.md)!

 ## TODO:
 - [x] Dockerize the ntfy.py